The Hidden Entrance To Chichen Itza They Don’t Tell You About

 The Yucatan penisula’s most popular archaeological site holds many secrets…

 Secrets that will be revealed to you and explained in detail when traveling with a knowledgeable, experienced and passionate tour leader who is happy to share extensive research with you.

-And If you are looking for just that then you’ve come to the right place because we happen to know someone.
+And If that is what you are looking for then you’ve come to the right place because we happen to know someone.
 (Hint, hint)

-Many of these secrets scattered throughout Chichen Itza are hidden in plain sight (if you know where to look).
+Many of the secrets scattered throughout Chichen Itza are hidden in plain sight (if you know where to look for them).